 ρ = density of sea water = 1025 kg/m3

 The water head H is generally taken as that from the water surface behind the turbine to the centre of the turbine runner.
 H varies from a maximum at the beginning of generation to zero at the end of the generation.
 Though the variation of H during generation is nonlinear, we assume the change to be linear.

 As H varies from maximum to zero, the power output also varies from maximum (equal to rated output) to zero.
 It is seen that ρQgH is the total potential energy of water.
 The generator output is equal to P multiplied by efficiencies of the turbine and the generator.

 Advantages of Tidal Power Plant

 - It is unaffected by the unpredictability of monsoon.

-- The capital cost of the plant is high and needs long construction time.
+- The capital cost of the plant is high and needs a long construction time.

 - The interest and depreciation component of the generation cost is very high.

 - Tidal power output is not constant throughout the day (unless pumping is used).
-The output is the form of pulses (2 pulses everyday and each pulse lasting about 4 to 6 hours).
-The extent to which the tidal pulses can be absorbed by the power system depends on the static and dynamic characteristics of the system.
+The production is the form of pulses (2 pulses every day and each pulse lasting about 4 to 6 hours).
+The extent to which the power system can absorb the tidal pulses depends on the static and dynamic characteristics of the system.